ChuckHill2/VideoLibrarian/Readme.md

 ### Video Anti-Corruption Verification
 Because hard drives are not infallible, video files may get corrupted over time. *VideoValidator.exe* will go through all your VideoLibrarian videos and validate that they are not corrupted.
 It does not fix them but it does help you identify them. *VideoValidator.exe* is a console application.
 Run the application with the '/?' argument to get a more comprehensive description regarding usage.

+### Movie Properties Refresh
+Movie descriptions, ratings, and other properties may change over time, so in order to get the latest information from IMDB, *UpdateXML.exe* will update all the xml movie property files in an entire movie folder tree.
+It will not modify the movie poster images or the Watch flag.
+All other properties are updated including video validation information.
+If you are unsure that all the videos are not corrupted, run *VideoValidator.exe* first. *UpdateXML.exe* is a console application.
+Run the application with the '/?' argument to get a more comprehensive description regarding usage.
+As always, everything that is displayed, is also written to UpdateXML.log.

 ### Generated Cache Files
 These cache files reside in the same folders as the shortcut files.
 They are